 Section 14.
-Information Provided To The Union
+Information Provided to The Union

-In accordance with SPP §3-208, the Employer shall provide, upon the written request of the Union, for each employee in the bargaining unit represented by the Union:
+In accordance with SPP §3-208, the Employer shall provide, upon the written request of the Union, and within 30 days of a new employee's date of hire, for each employee in the bargaining unit represented by the Union:

 - a.
 Name;

 - b.
 Position classification;

 - c.
 Bargaining unit;

 - d.
-Home and work site addresses where the employee receives interoffice or US Mail; and
+Home and work site addresses where the employee receives interoffice or US Mail;

 - e.
-Home and work site telephone numbers.
+Home and work site telephone numbers;

+- f.
+Work email address:

+- g.
+Position Identification Number; and

+- h.
+Employee Workday Identification Number ("W" number)